MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/ns-uiautomationcore-uiautomationpatterninfo.md

 The count of elements in <b>pMethods</b>.

+### -field pMethods

+Type: <b><a href="https://msdn.microsoft.com/33a52126-8757-44d0-91e1-758f51e3d0f8">UIAutomationMethodInfo</a>*</b>

+A pointer to an array of structures describing methods available on the control pattern.

 ### -field cEvents

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">UINT</a></b>

 The count of elements in <b>pEvents</b>.

+### -field pEvents

+Type: <b><a href="https://msdn.microsoft.com/05dd033f-3bb2-4185-9cfc-c19927a82406">UIAutomationEventInfo</a>*</b>

+A pointer to an array of structures describing events available on the control pattern.

 ### -field pPatternHandler